ECU DEPARTMENT OF MATHEMATICS AND COMPUTER SCIENCE

-The Department of Mathematics and Computer Science offers four concentrations that lead to a Bachelor of Science degree: General Mathematics, Teacher Certification in Mathematics, Mathematics – Applied/Pre-Actuary option, and Computer Science.
+The Department of Mathematics and Computer Science currently offers five concentrations that lead to a Bachelor of Science degree: General Mathematics, Teacher Certification in Mathematics, Data Science in Mathematics, Applied-Pre-Actuary in Mathematics, and Computer Science.

 The Computer Science degree program will prepare the graduate for a successful career in the world of technology.
 Lucrative salaries and opportunities to work on interesting and challenging projects are the rewards that await those who choose the Computer Science major.